Rossana-code/Pandas-for-data-analysis-course/README.md

-These are the exercises from my last python for data analysis course.
+These are some exercises from my last python for data analysis course.